parakeet-nest/parakeet4shell/README.md

 ## Requirements

-- Linux (right now, it's just tested on Ubuntu and does not work on MacOS - 🚧 wip)
+- Linux (right now, it's just tested on Ubuntu but it should work on MacOS - 🚧 wip)
 - jq (https://stedolan.github.io/jq/) - optional but useful
 - curl (https://curl.se/)